chocolatey/choco-wiki/Security.md

 1. Some packages move into a trusted status.
 This is usually when the package maintainer is also the software maintainer, but can also occur when the maintainer(s) are trusted and the package is submitted without issues.
 1. Packages that download binaries (installers, zip archives) are checked to ensure that the binary is coming from the official distribution source.
 1. If the package has a checksum, it provides a further integrity check that the downloadable the maintainer/moderator checked is the same binary that the user gets.
+1. Checksums of of included binaries are shown to allow for folks to perform independent verification.
+We've move to adding an additional VERIFICATION file for verifying the binaries.
+This will start to show up more over 2016.
 1. Packages are run through Virus Total to produce a second opinion on the relative safety of the package and underlying software that is contained or downloaded by the package.
+The verification of this is shown on the site.

+### Chocolatey Professional / Chocolatey for Business
+1. Licensed editions of Chocolatey perform runtime virus scan verification.
+We highly recommend a security conscious company look to the business routes for more security (and locking down of components, like locking down folders even more and other nice tweaks that a business would want to make).

 ### Future Chocolatey enhancements

-1. Virus checking is being added to the pro/business offering - we highly recommend a security conscious company look to the business routes for more security (and locking down of components, like locking down folders even more and other nice tweaks that a business would want to make).
 1. Moderators will cryptographically sign packages with a GPG key that they own.
 This will allow folks to trust moderators.
 1. Users will also cryptographically sign packages so we can provide authenticity that the package came from them.
-1. We are looking at more secure checksums and showing those checksums on packages that have executables contained in them. https://github.com/chocolatey/choco/issues/113
 1. We'll show the package checksum on the website for folks that want to verify the package is brought down appropriately.
 1. We've implemented checksumming in the package, but we'll verify that against what the website reports for the checksum for additional integrity checks.
 We do this now to a naive degree.
 1. A user can optionally pass their own checksums that must be validated for downloaded software - https://github.com/chocolatey/choco/issues/112